Climate risk insurance

+Criticism

-Critics of the insurance, say that such insurance places the bulk of the economic burden on communities responsible for the least amount of carbon emissions.
+Critics of the insurance, say that such insurance places the bulk of the economic burden on communities responsible for the least carbon emissions.
 For low-income countries, these insurance programmes can be expensive due to the high start-up costs and infrastructure requirements for the data collection.
 It is theorised that high-premiums in high risk areas experiencing increased climate threats, would discourage settlement in those areas.
 These programmes are also usually timely and financially inadequate, which could be an uncertainty to national budgets.
 A considerable problem on a micro-level is that weather-related disasters usually affect whole regions or communities at the same time, resulting in a large number of claims simultaneously.
 This means that it is needed to be sold on a very large, diversified scale.
 However a well-designed climate risk insurance can act as a safety net for countries while improving resilience.

+Initiatives

 The international community invested in developing further support for this kind of insurance through the InsuResilience Global Partnership launched at COP23.
 That group, supports regional programs such as Climate Risk Adaptation and Insurance in the Caribbean (CRAIC) and international organizations like the Munich Climate Insurance Initiative.
 The ACT Alliance published a guidebook for equitable and climate justice oriented model for climate risk insurance in 2020.